 Ask: who owns the loop?

-If the answer must be you — model swap, memory on disk, tool approval policy, forkability — a harness beats a hosted wrapper.
+If the answer must be you. model swap, memory on disk, tool approval policy, forkability: a harness beats a hosted wrapper.

-Free, MIT licensed, one-command install.
+Free to use (FSL-1.1-MIT), one-command install.
 No account required.